Daniel Sedin: Rise to stardom, Stanley Cup Final run, individual awards (2006–2015)

-Daniel recorded 74 points in 2007–08, as the Canucks missed the playoffs for the second time in three years.
-He finished second in team point-scoring to Henrik and first in goals with 29.
+Daniel recorded 74 points (29 goals, 45 assists) in all 82 games in 2007–08, as the Canucks missed the playoffs for the second time in three years.
+He finished second in team point-scoring to Henrik and first in goals.
 The Sedins saw some time with Näslund on their top line during the season to form an all-Swedish forward unit.

-The following season, Daniel recorded 31 goals and 82 points, tying Henrik for the team lead in points.
+In 2008–09, Daniel recorded 31 goals, 51 assists and 82 points in all 82 games, tying Henrik for the team lead in points.
 He opened the campaign being named the NHL's First Star of the Week on 13 October 2008, with a five-point effort over two games.
 Steve Bernier had been acquired in the 2008 off-season in another trade with the Sabres, and began the season on the top line with the Sedins.
-Bernier was later removed; on 12 February 2009, head coach Alain Vigneault moved Alexandre Burrows up from the third line during a game against the Phoenix Coyotes.
-Late in the campaign, Daniel was named the NHL's Second Star of the Week on 30 March 2009, after recording four goals and four assists in four games, including a game-winning goal.
-He added ten points over ten games in the 2009 playoffs, helping the Canucks advance to the second round, where they were defeated in six games by the Chicago Blackhawks.
+Bernier was later removed; and on 12 February 2009, Canucks head coach Alain Vigneault moved Alexandre Burrows up from the third line during a game against the Phoenix Coyotes.
+Late in the campaign, Daniel was named the NHL's Second Star of the Week on 30 March, after recording four goals and four assists in four games, including a game-winning goal.
+After the Canucks finished the season as a team as the third seed in the Western Conference, he added ten points over ten games in the 2009 playoffs, helping the third seeded Canucks sweep the sixth-seeded St. Louis Blues in the first round and advance to the second round, where they were defeated in six games by the fourth-seeded Chicago Blackhawks.